Mission of Mercy

 “Michigan dentists routinely help patients in great need, but this event really illustrated the scope of the need to continue to expand access to dental care,” said Dr. Stephen Harris, a Farmington Hills dentist and chairman of MOM.
 “Thankfully we had a wonderful group of volunteers to help these folks in desperate need of care, but obviously a better approach is for Michigan to adequately fund the health programs that can alleviate the human suffering we saw here over the two days.”

 Procedures ranged from X-rays and cleanings to fillings, extractions and oral surgery.
-Patients also received information about the importance of good daily oral hygiene, a healthy diet and routine preventive dental care, all of which can prevent many of the severe problems that were treated during the event.
+Patients also received information about the importance of good daily oral hygiene, a healthy diet and routine preventive dental care, all of which can prevent many of the severe problems that were treated during the program.

-The total cost of holding the event was approximately $180,000, funded through grants, private contributions, dental supplies, meals and snacks, tables and chairs, office supplies and other items.
+The total cost of holding the program was approximately $180,000, funded through grants, private contributions, dental supplies, meals and snacks, tables and chairs, office supplies and other items.
 Major sponsors include the Delta Dental Foundation — the sole platinum donor — Benco Dental, Henry Schein Dental, Mecosta County Community Foundation, the Michigan Department of Community Health and Patterson Dental.
 Click the link below to view all of the donors.